 top of page

 This may be extremely difficult for Jann Wenner and other faux elitist music journalists to believe, but there are at least 100 albums by Black artists worth listening to.
 And Bob Dylan had not a damn thing to do with any of them.
+Take a look and see if any of your favorite albums are here.

 Before the ubiquity of social media and blogs, judging the quality of Black music was largely left up to white music critics who experienced music differently than we do.